Are you looking for a Fall or Thanksgiving wreath that is easy on the eyes and on your wallet? Look no further. This is so easy!

 - nine – Flip the wreath to the back and secure the floral stems to the wreath.

-- ten – Flip the wreath a last time to the front and add the apples.
+- ten – Flip the wreath one last time to the front and add the apples.
 Secure with wire.

-This is how the wreath looked before I shaped the florals.
-It took about thirty minutes to make and I just love the colors.
+This is how the wreath looked before I shaped the flowers.
+It took about thirty minutes to make this wreath and I just love the colors.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .